 MIG welding is used in all types of manufacturing jobs.
 Lightweight and heavy-duty MIG machines are used across many manufacturing sectors, from small parts for home decor to large construction prefab parts.

-Things made in high volumes on an assembly line are typically crafted using a MIG machine.
+A MIG machine typically makes things in high volumes on an assembly line.
 If it’s mass-produced by hand, there’s a good chance it was MIG welded.

 Most of the more prominent buildings you see use steel.
 Typically, you won’t find MIG machines on job sites.
 But MIG welds are often used to create the parts used while constructing new buildings.